DOI-USGS/ds-gitflows-static/course-instructions.md

 1. To make a commit, run `git commit -m "[insert your message here]"`.
 For this change, we will run `git commit -m "add getting-water-to-your-homes section"`.
 Any change that was listed under the "Changes to be committed" section when we ran `git status` will be included in this commit.
 1. Run `git status` again.
 We should be back to where we started.
 There is "nothing to commit" because we don't have any additional changes to the repository content - we already committed our only changes.
 However, you will also see that it says "Your branch is ahead of 'origin/master' by 1 commit".
 We'll talk about that later.

 You have now made a commit and recorded your changes with Git!
-Close this issue and move on to the next one.
+Please move on to the next section.

 </details>